 .
 Poisonous plants, Pesticides and unknown waste can contain hazards.

 Even in your own home, "accidental poison bait" can lurk.
 Therefore, make sure that the following items or food are out of reach of your faithful companion:

 - Toxic foods like chocolate, coffee beans, macadamia nuts etc.

-- Cleaning products (detergents, soaps, etc.)
+- Cleaning agents (detergents, soaps, etc.)